 Performance: The Pro Series Controller with Advanced Grilling Logic (AGL) maintains +/-15°F, which is about the same as a kitchen oven.
 However, Traeger states that range is based on ideal conditions, so there may be larger fluctuations on cold or windy days.

-The Features that Matter: The Advanced Grilling Logic offers sharper temperature control than most standard digital controllers.
+The Features that Matter: The Advanced Grilling Logic offers sharper temperature control than previous Traeger models.
 Having dual meat probes is a great luxury when you’re cooking multiple cuts of meat, though they are not programmable.
 The new sawhorse chassis is stylish and looks good but, more importantly, offers added stability.

-The Bottom Line: The Pro Series is Traeger's most advanced line in terms of construction, design, and performance.
-It also benefit from including desirable accessories like dual meat probes and an upper cooking rack.
+The Bottom Line: Prior to the 2017 release of the Timberline, the Pro Series was Traeger's most advanced model.
+It benefits from including desirable accessories like dual meat probes and an upper cooking rack.
 A quality pellet grill, it's a clear step up from many of the inexpensive pellet grills flooding the market, making it a good choice for first-time buyers as well as those looking to upgrade from an entry-level model.